jackiehjm/stx-docs/doc/source/storage/kubernetes/configure-an-external-netapp-deployment-as-the-storage-backend.rst

     You can make changes-in-place to your existing localhost.yml file or create another in an alternative location.
-In either case, you also have the option of using an ansible vault named secrets.yml for sensitive data.
-The alternative must be named localhost.yaml.
+In either case, you also have the option of using an ansible vault to secure/encrypt the localhost.yaml file containing sensitive data, i.e, using :command:`ansible-vault create $HOME/localhost.yml` or :command:`ansible-vault edit $HOME/localhost.yml` commands.

     The following parameters are mandatory: